1998 PBA Centennial Cup

 The 1998 PBA Centennial Cup was a special tournament held by the PBA during the season.
 The event was a reference to the Philippines celebration in the Centennial year of the country's independence.

+The teams in this conference are required to have two American imports.

 The Mobiline Phone Pals won the tournament over Formula Shell Zoom Masters in the one-game championship.